Natural History Museum, Prague: Department of Mineralogy and Petrology

-The Mineralogical and Petrological Department, which manages six separate collections, has been operating under this name since 1893.
+The Department of Mineralogy and Petrology, which manages six separate collections, has been operating under this name since 1893.
 The department includes the mineralogical collection, which represents the oldest collection of the National Museum.
 The collection was built and managed by such prominent personalities as Franz Xaver Maxmilian Zippe and Professor Karel Vrba.

 The mineralogical collection of the National Museum includes about 1,800 mineral species and is traditionally ranked among the ten most important mineral collections in the world.

 The petrological collection comprises 25,000 rock specimens, mostly from Czech and foreign localities, documenting the rock composition of the Earth's crust.

 The geological collection contains more than 3,700 rock specimens, which can be used to demonstrate various geological processes.

 The collection of cut gemstones includes 4,850 inventory items of cut gemstones from all over the world.

 The meteorite collection contains 500 examples of Czech and world meteorites of various types.

 The collection of tektites includes 23,000 specimens of mainly Czech and Moravian vltavins and foreign tektites.

 In addition to managing and replenishing the collections, the staff of the Mineralogical and Petrological Department are engaged in research, scientific, and publication activities.
 Museum mineralogists are authors or co-authors of descriptions of 25 new mineral species.
 They also publish popularization articles and books, which are supplemented with photographs of objects from the collections managed by the Mineralogical and Petrological Department.
 The department staff provides consultations to the public, closely cooperates with the mineralogical section of the Society of the National Museum, and participates in the preparation of exhibitions of natural science and historical interest.